SoftwareAG/cumulocity-examples/lora-codec-lansitec/readme.md

 * *alarmTypesToUpdate* - A list of alaram types to be updated by LPWAN agent.
 * *dataFragments* - The data fragments can be used by a decoder to hand over a set of fragment updates.
 * *success* - An informative boolean flag (true or false) that indicates if decoding by the microservice was successful.
 * *measurements* - A list of measurements to be created by the LPWAN agent.
-The syntax here follows an own DTO format, like this example shows:
+The syntax here follows an own DTO format.
+See the example below:

 ```json